3liz/formation-pyqgis/docs/memo-python.md

 a <= b
 a == b
 a != b

+# Dans plusieurs langages, pour vérifier si "a" est entre deux bornes :
+0 < a and a < 10
+# En Python, on peut faire
 0 < a < 10

 # Pour les objets
 a is b
 a is not b